8 Speciation

 Figure 11: Alloploidy results when two species mate to produce viable offspring.
 In this example, a normal gamete from one species fuses with a polyploidy gamete from another.
 Two matings are necessary to produce viable offspring.

 The cultivated forms of wheat, cotton, and tobacco plants are all allopolyploids.
 Although polyploidy occurs occasionally in animals, it takes place most commonly in plants.
 (Animals with any of the types of chromosomal aberrations that we describe here are unlikely to survive and produce normal offspring.)
-Scientists have discovered more than half of all plant species studied relate back to a species evolved through polyploidy.
+Scientists have discovered more than half of all plant species studied relate to a species that evolved through polyploidy.
 With such a high rate of polyploidy in plants, some scientists hypothesize that this mechanism takes place more as an adaptation than as an error.

 Reproductive Isolation